13 killed, others injured in crash involving big rig and SUV in Imperial County

-The California Highway Patrol said over two dozen people were in a maroon Ford Expedition, which would typically seat eight to nine people legally, that collided with a tractor-trailer full of gravel on Highway 115 at Norrish Road in Holtville -- located about 125 miles east of San Diego and about 15 miles north of the Mexico border.
+The California Highway Patrol said over two dozen people were in a maroon Ford Expedition, which would typically seat eight to nine people legally, that collided with an empty tractor-trailer on Highway 115 at Norrish Road in Holtville -- located about 125 miles east of San Diego and about 15 miles north of the Mexico border.

 CHP officials say at the intersection the SUV drove "directly in the path of the big rig" around 6:15 a.m.
 The semitruck struck the left side of the SUV, which appeared to have been pushed off the road.
 Investigators were trying to determine if the SUV first stopped at the stop sign before entering the intersection.